Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Numerical results

-All simulations are performed on unstructured two-dimensional point clouds with different refinement levels, as depicted in \cref{fig:point_clouds}.
-We generated these point clouds with the commercial software MESHFREE \cite{MESHFREE} with an advancing front point cloud generation technique \cite{Suchde_Jacquemin_Davydov_2023}, enabling us to demonstrate the applicability of our method for point clouds used in complex industrial applications.
+All simulations are performed on unstructured two-dimensional point clouds with different refinement levels.
+The point clouds were generated with the commercial software MESHFREE \cite{MESHFREE} with an advancing front point cloud generation technique \cite{Suchde_Jacquemin_Davydov_2023}, which enables us to demonstrate the applicability of our method for point clouds used in complex industrial applications.
 Because the point clouds do not conform to any interface, we illustrate that our method does not require a special point cloud treatment.